-A postgraduate student of the Faculty of Geology of MSU, working with an international scientific group, participated in chemical analysis of biomarkers — compounds that remained after the decomposition of organic remains of the genus Beltanelliformis.
+A postgraduate student of the Faculty of Geology of MSU, working with an international scientific group, participated in the chemical analysis of biomarkers — compounds that remained after the decomposition of organic remains of the genus Beltanelliformis.
 These organisms populated the Earth in the Ediacaran period (about 575-541 mln years ago), and their position on the evolutionary tree was unknown.
 The obtained data showed that Beltanelliformis were colonies of cyanobacteria.
 The results of the work were published in Nature Ecology & Evolution journal.

 “Due to the unique preservation of the organic matter of Beltanelliformis in the Vendian deposits in the White Sea the impressions of these organisms became an ideal object for the study of biomarkers.
 Having researched the remains of organic molecules, we suggested that Beltanelliformis were benthic colonial cyanobacteria.
 The new method may shed light on the nature of the mysterious Ediacaran macroorganisms and early revolution of life on Earth,” comments Anna Krasnova, a postgraduate student of the Department of Oil and Gas Sedimentology and Marine Geology (Faculty of Geology, MSU), and a researcher at the laboratory of Precambrian organisms at the Paleontological Institute (PIN), RAS.